-Entity Search is the best way to search within our indexed document collection for Emails, Cryptocurrency, Credit Cards, IP Addresses, and Social Security Numbers.
-Additionally, all Entity Searches can easily become Search Blocks, by clicking on the Search Block icon on the upper right.
+Entity Search is the best way to search within our indexed document content for Emails, Cryptocurrency, Credit Cards, IP Addresses, and Social Security Numbers.
+Additionally, all Entity Searches can easily become Search Blocks, with Set Up Monitors options, by clicking on the Search Block icon on the upper right.